thi-ng/blog/2019/20190304-of-umbrellas-transducers-reactive-streams-pt1.md

 You can play the current prototype at:
 [demo.thi.ng/shroomania](https://demo.thi.ng/shroomania)

 Aim: Collect all edible mushrooms, avoid the toxic ones.
 FYI.
-There’s no gratifying element waiting for you if you manage to collect them all…
+There's no gratifying element waiting for you if you manage to collect them all…

 Controls: WASD or cursor keys.
-Sorry, there’s no mobile version.
+Sorry, there's no mobile version.

-To set expectations, and before we start digging in, let’s briefly explain the topics covered by this example project:
+To set expectations, and before we start digging in, let's briefly explain the topics covered by this example project:

 ![image](../assets/3b/a1/01lHAVeJojPMzLmCn.png)